Treatment of Nail Fungus with Ellipse Nd:YAG

 How many Ellipse treatments do I need?

-Typically a course of 3 treatment sessions is necessary, with one month intervals for finger nails, and two months for toenails.
+1 treatment once a week for 4 weeks.
 Following the treatment, you will see the area of new nail growth is clear.
-Since the nail grows slowly, this clear area may take 3-4 weeks to become apparent.
+Since the nail grows slowly, this can take up to a number of months

 Does it hurt?